Demon Slayer Wallpapers, Posters, and PFPs: Best Picks for Desktop, Phone, and Profile

 Rengoku is almost built for posters and wallpapers.
 Flame palette, cape shape, open-hearted intensity, and noble posture all survive wide crops beautifully.

-Tengen gives the franchise its loudest and most glamorous visual route.
-Jewels, cleavers, makeup, and nightlife color make him perfect for bolder PFPs and more dramatic poster compositions.
+Tengen gives the franchise its loudest and most glamorous route.
+Jewels, cleavers, makeup, and Entertainment District color make him ideal for bolder PFPs and more dramatic poster compositions.

 If you want the whole series instead of one fixation, moonlit corps imagery, sword silhouettes, and disciplined Hashira group art are the cleanest route.
 The best images feel dramatic, not overcrowded.